 In addition to studying BME, I also decided to minor in business because I want to bridge the gap between business and engineering.
 Great ideas from engineers mean nothing unless people can benefit from them; putting a product on the market is the main avenue for a solution to reach a large target audience.
 Hence, the business minor allows me to combine an in-depth understanding of production and distribution to the technical know-how of an engineer.

-Some of the most notable classes from my BME major and business minor are listed below.
+Some of the most notable classes from my BME major and business minor are listed below:

 Key concepts: intercellular signaling, cell culture, modeling cell growth, bioreactors, stem cells, differentiation pathways, organs on a chip, tissue engineering, immune system, engineering immune memory